United States customary units: Other names for U.S. customary units

-The United States Code refers to these units as "traditional systems of weights and measures".
+The U.S. Code refers to these units as "traditional systems of weights and measures".

 Other common ways of referring to the system are: customary, standard, English, or imperial, which refers to the post-1824 reform measures used throughout the British Empire & Commonwealth countries.
 Another term is the foot–pound–second (FPS) system, as opposed to centimeter–gram–second (CGS) and meter–kilogram–second (MKS) systems.

 Tools and fasteners with sizes measured in inches are sometimes called "SAE bolts" or "SAE wrenches" to differentiate them from their metric counterparts.
 The Society of Automotive Engineers (SAE) originally developed fasteners standards using U.S. units for the U.S. auto industry.
 The organization now largely uses metric units.